 ‘Disillusionment of Ten O’Clock’ by Wallace Stevens was published in 1915 and appeared in Stevens’ first book of poetry, Harmonium.
 Stevens chose to structure this piece in free verse.
 This means that there is no pattern of rhyme or rhythm.
-His choice was not made lightly, it makes sense that this text would be without constraint as it deals with the engagement of imagination.
+His choice was not made lightly, it makes sense that this text would be without constraint as it deals with the engagement of the imagination.

-One of the first things a reader will notice about this piece is the repetition of colours.
+One of the first things a reader will notice about this piece is the repetition of colors.
 They are used to enhance the metaphorical “white night-gown” of one’s life.
 Lines four-six all begin in and end in the same way.
 This is known as anaphora and epistrophe.

 Explore Disillusionment of Ten O’Clock